saleel/stable/README.md

 - Suppliers (super-market chains for example) stake their reputation, and  promise to redeem $STABLE in exchange of the goods in the product basket - and borrow equivalent $SZR.
 - Instead of paying an interest, they would pay/redeem the product basket even if the price increase in the future.
 - Suppliers are approved and added to the contract by DAO.
 DAO also set a limit on the percentage of `SZR` they can withdraw with respect to the `STABLE` they promise to redeem.
 DAO can slow increase these limited based on the behavior of the supplier.
 - Suppliers are added to the contract by DAO after verification.
 Suppliers will have to show their identity publicly in the proposal they create for adding them.
-If they don't redeem the `STABLES` they promised, it can lead bad reputation on the brand.
+If they don't redeem the `STABLES` they promised, it can lead to bad reputation on the brand.
 - The incentive for the Supplier is they can borrow money without any interest, which they can use to run their business.
 Even when a user redeem their Stable token with the supplier, they make profits on the sales.
 In addition to that they get rewards in `SZR` for each redemption they do.
 <br />